rohanpsingh/mujoco-python-viewer/README.md

 ## do something cool with img
 ```

+# Other features
+1. You can save a screenshot of the viewer programmatically:
+   `viewer.save_screenshot('path/to/save.png')`.

 # Optional Parameters

 - `title`: set the title of the window, for example: `viewer = mujoco_viewer.MujocoViewer(model, data, title='My Demo')` (defaults to `mujoco-python-viewer`).